lulf/seedwing-benchmarks/README.md

 * Integer comparison.
 Matching a number being equal to a particular value
 * String comparison.
 Exactly matching a string.
 * JSON comparison.
 Validating a CycloneDX JSON structure for license compliance
-* Network address check.
-Checking IP against a range.
-* Compound expressions: a mix of integer and string matches with logical AND and logical OR operators.

 ## Methodology